Over the years the club has developed a culture. This page describes how that culture has affected the club's tours.

-Participants in a ride are asked to arrive 10 to 15 minutes before the ride departure time, slightly earlier if you need time to take your bike off your car.
+Participants in a ride are asked to arrive 15 minutes before the ride departure time, slightly earlier if you need time to take your bike off your car.
 It takes time to distribute the directions and sign in for the ride, which is necessary so the tour leader knows who is on the tour.
 The tour leader will also make some introductory remarks concerning the route and safety tips.
 Members will introduce themselves, and then you'll be on your way.

 Usually it will be acceptable to ride ahead of the group, but make sure that the tour leader knows you are doing so, that you know where the next regrouping point is, and that you go to that point and wait for the rest of the group to catch up.
 We take good care of you, so the tour leader needs to be able to account for you.
 If you find our touring groups ride too short and slow for you, you can always offer to lead some longer, faster tours yourself.